Prutserdt/dotfiles/README.md

-<!Dit is de ~/README.md file voor mijn dotfile Github/>
+<!Dit is de ~/README.md file voor mijn dotfile bare Github repo/>
 # Dotfiles repo!
 Here I store my dotfiles and other text files. :godmode:

 The files of this repo can be found in the list above this readme file.

 ### Commit and push to the repo: `dotfiles`
-If one or more of the files of this repo are changed on a local machine, then the bare GitHub repository can be updated by a single command:
+If one or more of the files of this repo are changed on a local machine, then this bare GitHub repository can be updated by a single command:
 ```
 dotfiles
 ````
-This `dotfiles` command is set on the local machine as alias in .bashrc and consists of the following lines:
+This `dotfiles` command is set on the local machine as an alias in .bashrc and consists of the following lines:
 ```
 config add -u :/ -v
 config commit -m "Updated"